 - Do you want to know if your message is clear?

 - Do you use humour in an effective way?

-Contact us to discuss the research possibilities.
+Contact us to discuss your research possibilities.